majick/entry/README.md

 ### Special Markdown

-Entry supports some custom Markdown features that aren't included in the Markdown specification.
+Bundles supports some custom Markdown features that aren't included in the Markdown specification.
 These allow you to create more advanced pastes much quicker.
 Information about these can be found [here](https://www.sentrytwo.com/pub/markdown)!

 ### Paste Search

-Pastes can be searched (by `CustomURL`) in `/search` on an Entry server.
+Pastes can be searched (by `CustomURL`) in `/search` on an Bundles server.
 Results are limited to 100 results per query and resulting pastes must be public.
 You can disable the search page by adding the `app.enable_search` key to your server config.

 ```json
 {